New Patient Forms

 AI-generated content may be incorrect.

-7. Then, click Save & Close to return to the Form Builder page.
+g.
+Click Save & Close to return to the Form Builder page.

-8. Click Finish.
+h.
+Click Finish.

 You are returned to the Patient Forms page, and the form you created appears in the Forms list.